 This ambiguity works because there is still a complete story presented.
 It is not the story of the young man, his arc is most definitely not concluded.
 But there is a complete arc in the princess and in the question.
 No matter what she chooses, the princess has lost the man, her romantic story is concluded either way.
 The only question is whether she has done so graciously or not.
 It is a story of unrequited love, and it fittingly ends that subject with a hollow openness.

 With the advent of social media, spurned lovers are able to follow the minutest details of old crushes from afar.
 Do they do so hoping to see their old flame find happiness, or hoping to see them in broken relationships and miserable?
 Perhaps a little bit of both?
+If you were given the power, which choice would you make?

 If this story had a specific ending, then it would not make you consider your own conscience or question your own motives.
 In this case, a double-ended story serves a meditative purpose.
+It is the story of a conundrum.

 Choose the Better Path)